-Extra Credit: Quiz points earned in excess of 85 will count as extra credit.
-In addition, students may earn up to 3 points extra credit by participating in research projects through the department's subject pool.
+Extra Credit: Quiz points earned in excess of 82 will count as extra credit.
+In addition, students may earn up to 3 points of extra credit by participating in research projects through the department's subject pool (except for those of your classmates, of course!)
 One point may be earned for each 1⁄2 hour of participation.
 Additional opportunities will be announced as they become available.
 Extra credit will be added to your lowest exam grade(s) before your final grade for the course is computed.